 From the Blue perspective, we have a lot of fun with that.
-For example, we joined the House of Rock last year in Santa Monica, were we worked with brands like SSL, Fender, and DW Drums, and put together a pretty amazing recording studio in this multi-million dollar building.
-We’ve had all kinds of folks that performed and recorded there.
-What happens a lot of times is that they come in and say “Show me these Blue mics.
+For example, we joined the House of Rock last year in Santa Monica, where we worked with brands like SSL, Fender, and DW Drums to put together a pretty amazing recording studio in a multi-million dollar building.
+We had all kinds of folks that performed and recorded there.
+What happened a lot of times was that they’d come in and say, “Show me these Blue mics.
 Let’s hear this stuff “, and we blow their minds every single time, which has a lot to do with the fact that they come in with such low expectations.

 We also made a bunch of microphones for Jimmy Iovine and the folks over at American Idol.
 So all of our mics have been in their studios for the last few years, and many records have been made on the Baby Bottle, Kiwi and more.
-So we’ve seem time and time again how we turn people around when they hear our mics.
+So we’ve seen time and time again how Blue mics turn people around once they hear them.

-The other side of the answer is that in my experience, even the $9 mic Walmart mic can produce a cool sound in the right context, where you might want a lo-fi sound.
+The other side of the answer is that in my experience, even the $9 Walmart mic can produce a cool sound in the right context where you might want a lo-fi sound.
 People can experiment with that.
-But on the quality side, if you want to get a great recording for your guitar or vocal, you’ve gotta work on your own ears and personal taste.
+But on the quality side, if you want to get a great recording for your guitar or vocal, you have to work on your own ears and personal taste.
 You want a microphone that can capture the bandwidth of what you’re trying to record.
-If you’re going to capture a low deep voice, and you pick a mic better suited for female vocals, you’re going to loose a lot of the low-end content.
-So you have match things up.
+If you want to capture a deep voice and you pick a mic better suited for female vocals, you’re going to lose a lot of the low-end content.
+So you have to match things up.

-There are a lot of great microphones out there.
-This is not to say that Blue has any exclusivity on great-sounding mics.
-That’s what I love about microphones.
-You never have enough.
+But there are a lot of great microphones out there.
+None of the above is not to say that Blue has any exclusivity on great-sounding mics.
+That’s what I love about microphones: you never have enough.
 You can go to a professional studio and find hundreds of microphones, because they all have their own sound.

-In the current music landscape, where many younger musicians sit with their laptops and make music, are you guys going to aim to cater to the do-it-yourself producer who may always be on the move.
-For example, you’ve made 13 types of studio mics, but only 3 desktop mics.
-Do you think Blue might expand it’s line of non-studio mics?
+– In the current music landscape where many young musicians sit at home with their laptops, are you guys going to cater more to that market?
+For example, you’ve made thirteen types of studio mics, but only three desktop mics.
+Do you think Blue might expand its line of non-studio mics?

 You’re right, and we’re trying to find a way to get a studio quality sound in other places.

-Spark was a product we came out with in the $200 range, when we wanted to get Blue products a larger audience.
+Spark was a product we released in the $200 range when we wanted to get Blue Microphones a larger audience.
 It became one of our biggest sellers, and thereafter we worked on a digital version of that, which you could plug into an iPad.
 That became Spark Digital, which you can plug into any iPad or USB port.

-Our other desktops like Yeti Pro or Snowball are multi-purpose with small capsules built in.
-They can be used on anything from spoken word recordings and podcast to acoustic instruments.
+Our other desktop mics like Yeti Pro or Snowball are multi-purpose with small capsules built in.
+They can be used on anything from spoken word recordings and podcasts to acoustic instruments.
 But what makes Spark Digital unique is that it has a large-diaphragm studio condenser capsule.
-So it’s the first desktop mic that has a studio capsule, as opposes to the smaller capsules that we’ve been using in our other desktop mics.
+So it’s the first desktop mic that has a studio capsule, as opposed to the smaller capsules that we use in our other desktop mics.
 So we basically took our successful studio mic and ported it over to the mobile world, and are seeing some great success from that.
 It has it’s own desk stand and shock-mount built in, but has the same adapter that our studio mics have, so you can attach a pop filter for it too.
-Spark Digital fits perfectly into what you’re asking about, in terms of us making a quality mic that’s digital, but with studio quality, and is easy to plug-and-play.
+Spark Digital fits perfectly into what you’re asking about, in terms of us making a quality mic that’s digital and is easy to plug-and-play.

-Are you guys possibly looking doing more of such desktop mics in the future?
+– Are you guys looking to do more of such desktop mics in the future?